reschkem/Christmas-Coding/README.md

 ## How to Run

 - Go to the [Scratch website](https://scratch.mit.edu).
-- Open the Scratch project file by uploading the .sb3 file or use the direct link: Project Link.
+- Open the Scratch project file by uploading the .sb3 file.
 - Click the green flag to start the project.

 ## Ressources/Acknowledgments/Licences